munshi-md-arif/string_calculator_tdd_kata/README.md

 ## Overview

-This repository contains a carefully crafted solution to the String Calculator Kata, implemented in Dart following the principles of Test-Driven Development (TDD) as part of the Incubyte Technical Assessment, completed on August 29, 2025.
+This repository contains a carefully crafted solution to the String Calculator Kata, implemented in Dart following the principles of Test-Driven Development (TDD) as part of the Incubyte Technical Assessment, completed on September 11, 2025.

 Beyond simply solving the kata, this project emphasizes: